terascope/teraslice/docs/packages/data-mate/overview.md

 ### encodeMD5

-`encodeMD5(input) - MD5 encodes the input, if given an array it will convert everything in the array excluding null/undefined values`
+`encodeMD5(input, context) - MD5 encodes the input, if given an array it will convert everything in the array excluding null/undefined values`

 `returns null if input is null/undefined`